wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 	- 4 WORKING WITH LISTS
 	- 11 TESTING YOUR CODE
 		- -
 		- Variable names can contain only letters, numbers, and underscores.
 They can start with a letter or an underscore, but not with a number.
-For instance, you can call a variable message_1 but not 1_message. #space
+For instance, you can call a variable message_1 but not 1_message. #ñspace
 		- -
 		- -
 		- Show the last item of the list bicycles. #card